 Internationalizing Your Campus

 There are many opportunities for U.S. institutions to host Fulbright Visiting Scholars.
-The following programs support research and teaching activities of visiting scholars at colleges and universities in the United States.
+The programs below support research and teaching activities of visiting scholars at colleges and universities in the United States.

-The Fulbright Scholar Campus Representative Network is a community of higher education administrators, faculty and Fulbright Program alumni at campuses across the United States.
-Campus Representatives work in every type of accredited institution of higher education and serve as the main point of contact for the Fulbright Scholar Program with American higher education.
+The Fulbright Scholar Liaison Network is a community of higher education administrators, faculty and Fulbright Program alumni at campuses across the United States.
+Fulbright Scholar Liaisons work in every type of accredited institution of higher education and serve as the main point of contact for the Fulbright Scholar Program with American higher education.

-The role of a Campus Representative centers on five main activities:
+The role of a Fulbright Scholar Liaison centers on five main activities: